Alwyn Kurts

 Alwyn Cecil Kurts (28 October 1915 – 4 May 2000) was an Australian drama and comedy actor of radio, television and film, best remembered for his role as gruff Inspector Colin Fox in the TV series Homicide.

 Biography

-Kurts' father, David Day, was a well-known radio personality in the postwar years.
+Kurts' father, a 'handsome young man of Polish-Jewish origin' whose name was also Alwyn Cecil Kurts, was a gambler who abandoned his wife Laura and their seven children in the late 1920s.
+Kurts Sr. became a well-known radio personality between the 1930’s and the early 1950’s under the name Donald Day.

-Kurts worked on breakfast radio on Perth station 6PR in 1942.
+Alwyn Kurts Jr. worked on breakfast radio on Perth station 6PR in 1942.
 He then became an accredited war correspondent reporting from Burma, New Guinea and the Philippines.
-After the war he moved to 3XY with his program Raising a Husband.
+After the war he moved to 3XY in Melbourne with his program Raising a Husband.
+In September 1950 he reported from Korea for XY, interviewing Australian servicemen.